All Episodes

 It doesn't mean he's inerrant or infallible.

-And on this he's very wrong.
+And on this, he's very wrong.

-And the way that worked was that we had a lot of people in our legislature wanted us to raise taxes.
+And the way that worked was that we had a lot of people in our legislature who wanted us to raise taxes.

-And I said, we don't need to raise taxes, we need to cut our spending.
+And I said, we don't need to raise taxes.

 You'd already done that.